 Indonesia evacuates residents, shuts airport after Java volcano erupts

-Indonesian authorities ordered people living near a volcano to leave their homes on Friday and a major city closed its airport after the 5,500 metre (18,000 ft) peak sent a column of steam and ash into the sky.

-JAKARTA: Indonesian authorities ordered people living near a volcano to leave their homes on Friday and a major city closed its airport after the 5,500 metre (18,000 ft) peak sent a column of steam and ash into the sky.
+JAKARTA: Indonesian authorities ordered people living near a volcano to leave their homes on Friday (May 11) and a major city closed its airport after the 5,500m peak sent a column of steam and ash into the sky.

 The Mount Merapi volcano on densely populated Java island is one of the most active in Indonesia and a series of eruptions in 2010 killed more than 350 people.

-A disaster mitigation agency told residents living within a 5 km (3 mile) radius of the mountain to move to shelters, agency spokesman Sutopo Purwo Nugroho said in a statement.
+A disaster mitigation agency told residents living within a 5km radius of the mountain to move to shelters, agency spokesman Sutopo Purwo Nugroho said in a statement.

 He said that 120 people who had been hiking up Merapi were safe.